achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-1998-mla-convention.md

 - “The Computer as Catalyst: Where do Second Language Acquisition Research, Cultural Studies, and the Less-Commonly Taught Languages Fit In?”, Nina Garrett, Yale University
 - “Computer Applications and Research Agendas: Another Dimension in Professional Advancement”, Robert Fischer, Southwest Texas State University

-</div><div>The Content-Provider as Colleague: Creating Institutional Spaces for New Media Teaching and Research
+The Content-Provider as Colleague: Creating Institutional Spaces for New Media Teaching and Research
 ----------------------------------------------------------------------------------------------------

 Presiding: [Matthew G. Kirschenbaum](http://www.iath.virginia.edu/~mgk3k/), University of Virginia